YinHK-gameDev/unity-learn/animation/Root motion/README.md

 ![](./Apply_root_motion.png)

+Sometimes your animation comes as “in-place”, which means if you put it in a scene , it will not move the character that it’s on.
+In other words, the animation does not contain **“root motion”**.

 ### Root node
 A transform in an animation hierarchy that allows Unity to establish consistency between Animation clips for a generic model.
 It also enables Unity to properly blend between Animations that have not been authored “in place” (that is, where the whole Model moves its world position while animating).